astronomer/docs/software/upgrade-to-0-28.md

 Ensure that the following software is updated to the appropriate version:

 - **Kubernetes**: Your version must be 1.19 or greater.
 If you need to upgrade Kubernetes, contact your cloud provider's support or your Kubernetes administrator.
 - **Airflow Images**: You must be using an Astronomer Certified Airflow image, and the version of your image must be 1.10.5 or greater.
-In addition, your image should be in the following format:

-    `quay.io/astronomer/ap-airflow:<airflow-version>-<build-number>-<distribution>-onbuild`

     For example, all of the following images would work for this upgrade:

-    `quay.io/astronomer/ap-airflow:2.0.0-3-buster-onbuild`
+    - `quay.io/astronomer/ap-airflow:2.0.0-3-buster-onbuild`

-    `quay.io/astronomer/ap-airflow:2.0.2-buster-onbuild`
+    - `quay.io/astronomer/ap-airflow:2.0.2-buster-onbuild`

-    `quay.io/astronomer/ap-airflow:``1.10.15-7-buster`

-    > Note: While -onbuild and <build-number> are optional, we recommend including them for most upgrades.
-If you have your own build, test, and publish workflows that are layered on top of the Astronomer Airflow images, then removing <build-number> is appropriate because images including <build-number> are immutable.
-    >
+    - `quay.io/astronomer/ap-airflow:1.10.15-7-buster`
+    - `quay.io/astronomer/ap-airflow:2.2.2-onbuild`

 - **Helm**: Your version must be 3.6 ≤ 3.8.

 ## Step 2: Check Permissions